I am brimming with excitement and anticipation.

 - The ability to pepper my vocabulary with the word squatchy regardless of context: I love what you’re done to your hair sweetheart–it’s squatchy.

 - A skeptic.

-Skeptics say things to bigfoot hunters such as:
+Skeptics like to say things to bigfoot hunters such as:

-- Hey, don’t drop that camouflage wallet out here, or you’ll be doing some serious hunting.
+- Hey, don’t drop that camouflage wallet out here in the woods, or you’ll really be doing some serious hunting.